UKHO/docs/docs/software-engineering-policies/OpenSourceUse/OpenSourceUsePolicy.md

 Lead Engineers are accountable for checking the license terms of all open source assets incorporated in our solutions.

-The license **must** be on the UKHO whitelist of permitted licenses.
+The license **must** be on the UKHO allowlist of permitted licenses.

 ### Exceptions and changes

 Any exceptions must be agreed by the Software Engineering Team Manager.

-Changes to the whitelist must be agreed by the Software Engineering Team Manager and the UKHO Legal Advisor.
+Changes to the allowlist must be agreed by the Software Engineering Team Manager and the UKHO Legal Advisor.

 ### Reporting and automation